model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 Verification Time: 5.308244s
 ```

-The result saves us from spending a lot of time understanding the bit hack and convincing ourselves that the two implementations are equivalent.
+The result saves us the effort of manually reasoning about the bit hack and convincing ourselves that the two implementations are equivalent.

 ## Summary